exponea/exponea-android-sdk/Documentation/CONFIG.md

 #### maxTries

 * Maximum number of retries to flush data to Exponea API.
-* SDK will desconsider the value to be flushed if this number is exceed and delete from the queue.
+* SDK will consider the value to be flushed if this number is exceed and delete from the queue.

 #### sessionTimeout